some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* A service status of up shall mean that a service instance is available; thus, it can be accessed using the communication method specified and is able to fulfil its specified function.
+* A service status of up shall mean that a service instance is available; thus, it is accessible using the communication method specified and is able to fulfill its specified function.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_353